j-noon/horrorhouse/README.md

 All images used on the site are taken from google, i ensured that they are not copy written and that i am able to use theese images displayed.

 ## code
-- all code has been written by myself with the help of a friend giving me tips hints and examples along the way.
+- all code has been written by myself with the help of a friend giving me tips and examples along the way.
 - wc3 validator and css has passed the css validator.
 - HTML validator has shown a pass on all pages.
-- java script passed with a few linter warnings in the js-linter.
+- java script passed with linter warnings in the js-linter. warnings are to do with the IDE enviroment and doesnt have any effects on the web application.

 # Tools and Technologies

 - [HTML](https://en.wikipedia.org/wiki/HTML) was used to write the website code.
 - [CSS](https://en.wikipedia.org/wiki/CSS) was used to style the website.
-- [java-script](https://en.wikipedia.org/wiki/JavaScript) was used to give funtionallity to the page for the user to play with it.
+- [java-script](https://en.wikipedia.org/wiki/JavaScript) was used to give funtionallity to the pages.
 - [VScode](https://code.visualstudio.com/) as locaL IDE.
 - [Github](https://github.com) and Github Pages to deploy and host the website.
 - [Google](https://www.google.co.uk/) as a search engine for all queries.